Lamer87/Space_Engineers_DLC_unlocker/README.md

 ---

-Special thanks to user 0x000015, that made [ColorfulRainbow](https://github.com/0x000015/ColorfulRainbow), but is no longer updated.
+Special thanks to user 0x000015, that made [ColorfulRainbow](https://github.com/0x000015/ColorfulRainbow), but it's no longer updated.